MaxWenzel/duplicate-detector/README.md

 ## Background

 What is a duplicate?
 How can a duplicate record be identified?
-"Data is the new oil."
+'Data is the new oil.'
 Many companies have now understood this wisdom and are now collecting all kinds of data.
 But collecting is only a first step.
 The data must be merged, stored, cleaned up (duplicates!) and analyzed.
 Buzzwords are Big Data, Fast Data and Smart Data. ust a small example: Are the following two data sets the same?
 Yes, no or maybe?

 | first name      | last name | city | street|